ADP - IN - The difference between the types of detergents

 calendar

-When it comes to finding the right washing detergent, it can seem confusing and be difficult to choose the right one.
-You may not know what the difference is between detergents.
-Read on to find out how different detergents can vary, so that you can pick the right detergent for your machine, the fabrics you’re washing, and the types of stains you’re dealing with.
+Finding the right washing detergent may seem confusing or difficult at first, especially if you’re unfamiliar with the different detergent types.
+Read on to find out all you need to know about different detergents, so you can pick the right one for your machine, the fabric you’re washing, and the types of stains you’re dealing with.

 What’s the difference between hand wash powder, machine washing powder, and liquid detergent?

-There are a range of washing detergents on the market from powder to liquid.
-These have been designed to suit different laundry needs.
+There is a wide variety of washing detergents on the market, ranging from powders and liquids to PODS.
+They have all been designed to suit different laundry needs.

-HAND WASH POWDER DETERGENT is designed for washing clothes by hand or with a semi-automatic washing machine.
-Like Ariel Complete, it produces more suds than other detergents, and works to remove stains from your clothes even without the extra agitation you’d get from a fully-automatic washing machine.
+Hand wash powder detergents These are specifically designed for hand wash and washing in semi-automatic washers.
+Like Ariel Complete, these detergents produce more suds than other detergents, and they work to remove stains from your clothes even without the extra agitation you’d get from a fully automatic washing machine.

-MACHINE WASHING POWDER, designed for fully-automatic washing machines, is great if you’re looking to see bright whites.
-Since these powder detergents are better for fully-automatic washing machines (which use less water than you typically would while hand washing), the detergent produces less suds.
-Powder detergents, such as Ariel Matic, come with more active ingredients than hand wash detergents – for example, bleaching technology.
-Powder is especially effective at removing outdoor stains or ground-in dirt.
+Machine washing powders.
+These detergents are designed for fully automatic washing machines that use less water than you typically would while hand washing your items.
+These powder detergents, like Ariel Matic produce less suds and contain more active ingredients than hand wash detergents, like bleaching technology.
+Powder detergents are especially effective at removing outdoor stains or ground-in dirt.

-Dos• Hand washing clothes • Semi-automatic washing machines • Remove stains without extra agitation • Fully-automatic washing machines • Wash whites & regular loads • Remove outdoor stains or ground in dirt. • Fully-automatic washing machines • Pre-treat stains • Remove greasy stains • Wash colours
+Dos• For hand washing clothes • For semi-automatic washing machines • Removes stains without extra agitation • For fully automatic washing machines • For washing whites and regular loads • To remove outdoor stains or ground-in dirt • For fully automatic washing machines • To pre-treat stains • To remove greasy stains • To wash colours • For fully automatic washing machines • To give you amazing brightness and freshness • Convenient and easy to dose

 Why your washing machine matters when picking a detergent

-If you have a semi-automatic washing machine, you will also need a detergent that produces more suds than what a fully-automatic washing machine needs.
+For semi-automatic washing machines, you’ll need a detergent that produces more suds than what a fully automatic washer needs.

 Finding the right detergent for your fabric

 Are you washing delicate fabrics, bright colours, or white cottons?
-This is an important question to ask yourself when it comes to picking the right washing detergent, as this can make all the difference between seeing outstanding results or dull-looking clothes.
+This is an important question when it comes to picking the right washing detergent, as this can make all the difference between seeing outstanding results or dull-looking clothes.

 If you’re washing delicate fabrics, like silk, you may want to wash them by hand and use a hand wash detergent.
-These contain fewer enzymes, which can break down the fibres in delicate fabrics over time.
-You must not wash delicate fabrics, like silk or wool, in any detergent containing bleach.
+These contain fewer enzymes that can otherwise break down the fibres in delicate fabrics over time.
+Make sure you never wash delicate fabrics, like silk or wool, with a detergent that contains bleach.

 Bright colours can fade over time when washed with powders.
 This is because the bleaching agents in powder may strip dyes out of fabrics, causing garments to look washed-out and dull.
 If you’re washing special colours, liquid detergent is ideal because it protects colours, giving you outstanding stain removal while keeping colours bright and vibrant.